Arboretum

-In 1935, the Gates Mills Village Council granted the Gates Mills Garden Club the use of land along the Chagrin River deemed ideal for a native woodland.
-Paths were laid out and many fine specimens of native trees, shrubs and wildflowers were planted.
-Throughout the years, club members have tended the Village Arboretum with planting, pruning, weeding and labeling.
+In 1935, the Gates Mills Village Council granted the Gates Mills Garden Club use of land along the Chagrin River for a native woodland.
+Paths were laid, and native trees, shrubs, and wildflowers were planted.
+Since then, club members have tended the Village Arboretum by planting, pruning, weeding, and labeling. |

 Bridge Boxes